RutujaS-2110/Hemoglobin-Anemia-Diagnosis/README.md

 Heyyy!!
 Rutuja Saharkar here  🙂
-My 1st awesome Project : Anemia Detection & Prevention using Machine Learing and Web Development According to estimates by the World Health Organization, around 25% of the global population suffers from anemia—that is, roughly one in four people.
+Anemia Detection & Prevention using Machine Learing and Web Development According to estimates by the World Health Organization, around 25% of the global population suffers from anemia—that is, roughly one in four people.
 The prevalence, however, is not uniform across all groups and regions.
 For instance: